-Name Nangeng Zhang Jianping Kong Jiaxuan Li Age 36 34 34 Position/Title Chairman and Chief Executive Officer Director and co-chairman Director

-Qifeng Sun Hong Zhang 39 46 Director Independent director
+Name Nangeng Zhang Jianping Kong Jiaxuan Li Qifeng Sun Hong Zhang Xiaohu Yang Mei Luo Li Zhang Age 36 34 39 46 53 43 34 Position/Title Chairman and Chief Executive Officer Director and co-chairman Director Director Independent director Independent director Independent director Vice President Vice President of Finance Li Zhang 34 Vice President Quanfu Hong Jingjie Wu Shaoke Li 36 32 35 Vice President of Finance Vice President of Technology Secretary to the Board •

-Xiaohu Yang 53 Independent director

-Mei Luo Li Zhang 43 34 Independent director Vice President

-Quanfu Hong 36 Vice President of Finance

-Jingjie Wu 32 Vice President of Technology

-Shaoke Li 35 Secretary to the Board

-\ Has accepted appointment as one of our independent directors, effective upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
+^{} Has accepted appointment as one of our independent directors, effective upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part.

 Nangeng Zhang has served as our Chairman of the Board and chief executive officer since our inception.
 Mr. Zhang has approximately 11 years of experience in electronic device design, engineering, manufacturing, quality control and research and development and is responsible for formulating and overseeing our overall development strategies and operations.
-Before founding our company, Mr. Zhang was an assistant researcher at the Beijing Remote Sensing and Communication Technology Institution (北京遥感设备研究所), a research institution which specializes in research and development and production and marketing of antenna, detector, photoelectric measuring equipment, mid-wave infrared camera, from August 2005 to July 2008.
+Before founding our company, Mr. Zhang was an assistant researcher at the Beijing Remote Sensing and Communication Technology Institution, a research institution which specializes in research and development and production and marketing of antenna, detector, photoelectric measuring equipment, mid-wave infrared camera, from August 2005 to July 2008.
 Mr. Zhang received a bachelor's degree in electronic information engineering and a master's degree in software engineering from Beihang University in the PRC in July 2005 and July 2010, respectively.
 From September 2010 to October 2013, Mr. Zhang was pursuing a Ph.D. degree at Beihang University.

 Jianping Kong has served as our director since May 2018.
-Mr. Kong has approximately 11 years of experience in business and corporate management.
-Mr. Kong currently also serves as chairman of the board of Hangzhou Hengtong Cloud Information Technology Co., Ltd. (杭州恒通云信息科技股份有限公司), a company listed on PRC National Equities Exchange and Quotations under the stock code 838316.
+Mr. Kong has approximately 11 years of experience in business and corporate management, including serving as executive director and general manager at both Hangzhou Weidi Tu Technology Co., Ltd. and Zhejiang Weiji Technology Co., Ltd. since July 2019, executive partner at Hangzhou Shuxin Investment Limited Partnership since November 2015 and director at Zhejiang Shubei Investment Management Co., Ltd. since October 2015.
+Mr. Kong currently also serves as chairman of the board of Hangzhou Hengtong Cloud Information Technology Co., Ltd., a company listed on PRC National Equities Exchange and Quotations (NEEQ: 838316).
 Mr. Kong received a bachelor's degree in law from Wenzhou University in the PRC in June 2008 and a EMBA from Tsinghua University.

 Jiaxuan Li has served as our director since December 2015.
 Mr. Li has nine years of experience in IC design.
-Prior to joining us, Mr. Li served as an IC engineer responsible for researching, planning and overseeing IC design and production at Vimicro Corporation (北京中星微电子有限公司), a Chinese fabless chip company which specializes in research and development and production and marketing of multimedia processors for personal computers and mobile phones, from July 2010 to July 2013.
+Prior to joining us, Mr. Li served as an IC engineer responsible for researching, planning and overseeing IC design and production at Vimicro Corporation, a Chinese fabless chip company which specializes in research and development and production and marketing of multimedia processors for personal computers and mobile phones, from July 2010 to July 2013.
 Mr. Li received a bachelor's degree in computer science and technology from Harbin Institute of Technology in the PRC in July 2008 and a master's degree in software engineering from Beihang University in the PRC in July 2010, respectively.